Perfect small hotel and an apartment for 2-4: masses of style and wonderful owners, 2km from idyllic Fábrica beach”

 Family friendly accommodation:

-All rooms except the Tree House can fit a baby cot or have a very comfortable sofabed for 1 extra guest.
+The stand-alone loft-style Warehouse has a mezzanine floor for kids as well as its own private pool and large terrace.
 The Family Apartment has twin beds in its open-plan living area plus a sofabed for 1 extra guest, and a separate double bedroom.
 Parents will find its kitchenette useful.
+All rooms except the Tree House can fit a baby cot or have a very comfortable sofabed for 1 extra guest.

 - Baby cot